facereviewer/gattemoos-ng/README.md

 ## FAQ

-1. **How do I ban a user from my bot?**
+1. **How do I ban/unban/whitelist/unwhitelist/etc a user?**

+Generally speaking, you should reply to a user's message to perform an action on them.
+Reply to one of their messages with `/ban just because` or `/info` or `/warn`.
+Check out the `/modhelp` and `/adminhelp` commands.

+Sometimes you can't access one of their messages.
+To whitelist a new user, unban someone who has no recent messages, or stuff like that, you can just use commands like `/whitelist` or `/unban` or `/demote` to show an anonymized list.

+You can paste in their tripcode or obfuscated ID.
+For example, `/mod someone!d30I83hFJ2` will find that person and make them a moderator.
+Admins can also search by username or id, but be careful never to accidentally send that to everyone by forgetting the `/` at the start of your command.
+That sensitive data will be deleted automatically from your chat window.

-You'll need to reply to one of their messages with `/ban reason` where the 'reason' is a message sent to the user and stored in the database.
-(If they've never said anything, you'll have to use the server script.)
+(Banning by username doesn't currently work.
+If they've never said anything, you'll have to use the server script.)

-2. **How do I unban a blacklisted user from my bot?**

-You can use `/unban` and choose the user from the buttons.

-You can also use `/unban 12345678` with those numbers replaced by their username or ID, but be careful you don't accidentally send that info out to everyone.

-3. **How do I whitelist a user for my bot?**

-Just use `/whitelist` after they've tried joining, and choose the user from the buttons.
-You can also do it before they try to join by using `/whitelist 12345678` with those numbers replaced by their user ID.
-Be careful not to accidentally send their ID to everyone.

-4. **How do I demote someone I promoted to mod/admin at some point?**

-Just use `/demote` and choose the user from the buttons.
-You can also try `/demote name` where 'name' is their tripcode or obfuscated ID.
-Try using /info on one of their messages to see their oid.

-5. **What is the suggested setup to run multiple bots?**
+2. **What is the suggested setup to run multiple bots?**

 The administrative scripts support a structure like the following where each bot has its' own subdirectory: